 Combine the Puree with Milk & Coconut Oil, Add Chocolate

 The pumpkin puree is then combined with sweetened condensed milk and coconut oil.
 Once all these are melted together the white chocolate is added and heated until everything thickens.
 At the very end the amazing aroma of fall is added to the fudge with the spices of cinnamon, ginger, all spice and nutmeg (pumpkin pie spice mix can be substituted).

 Here is a little tip if you like adding chocolate drizzles on a regular basis.
-Place some chocolate chips in a small ziploc bag, zap in the microwave for a few seconds until the chocolate is melted, cut off a tiny corner and drizzle on.
+Place some chocolate chips in a small ziploc bag, zap in the microwave for a few seconds until the chocolate is melted, cut off a tiny corner, and then simply drizzle on.

-Keep the baggie with the chocolate in the fridge until the next time add a few more chips if needed and repeat.
-This way you don't have to dirty any bowls or utensils.
+Keep the baggie with the chocolate in the fridge until you need it again.
+Add a few more chips if needed, and repeat.
+This way, you don't have to dirty any bowls or utensils.

 In the mood for more easy fudge?
-How about Salted Dark Chocolate Fudge
+How about:

-Here are some ideas if you are looking for more fall treats already:
+Here are some ideas if you are keen to begin diving head-first into the fall treats!